 If you have ruled out that hunger or tiredness are not the reasons for your newborn banging head against the chest, you may want to look for a sign of reflux in your newborn.

 According to research studies, these abnormal and dystonic movements of the head, neck, and upper torso is associated with a form of gastroesophageal reflux disease (known as Sandifer’s Syndrome) in newborns or babies (3,4).

-If you find your newborn repeatedly rotating their neck and tilting head toward the left shoulder, then there is a chance that they may have reflux.
+If you find your newborn repeatedly rotating their neck and tilting their head toward the left shoulder, then there is a chance that they may have reflux.
 Also, you will observe these movements during or just after the feeding.

 The symptoms of reflux include – spitting up, not want to eat much, pulling a face when burping, and crying after burping.

 The Studies also suggest that abnormal head and neck movements are thought to be a response to the pain associated with reflux in newborn (5).

 Not all newborns with reflux disease present abnormal head movement, but those who bang their head or buries their face against your chest, are doing it in an attempt to reduce reflux.

 The research studies also support the notion that these head movements are learned behaviors and they do it because they may have found temporary relief from their discomfort and continue practicing the same movement over and over again (4).

 This study reported on 15 days old, breastfed baby affected by reflux.
 They noticed the disappearance of this abnormal head movement when the mother stopped feeding the baby a cow’ milk protein diet (3).